zilaeric/asyrp-extension/blogpost.md

 ## Reproduction of the Experiments

 We begin by reproducing the qualitative and quantitative results of the original paper.
-We conduct our reproducibility experiments on the CelebA-HQ \cite{karras2017progressive} dataset and use the ...... diffusion model \cite{}.
+We conduct our reproducibility experiments on the CelebA-HQ \[6\] dataset and use the ...... diffusion model \[\].
 We make use of the [open source code](https://github.com/kwonminki/Asyrp_official/tree/main/models) from the original paper to do so.

 Figures 6 and 7 show that the results obtained in the original Asyrp paper are reproducible and that editing in the h-space results in high performance image generation for both in and unseen (attributes that are not included in the training dataset) domains.